 Scores will be accepted from the TEAS V and the newer version, ATI TEAS.
-Please note that the TEAS V will be administered until August 30, 2017 and ATI TEAS will begin on August 31, 2017.
+ATI TEAS will begin on August 31, 2018.

 Applicants must obtain an adjusted individual total score of 53.3% or higher on either test to be considered for admission.
-Tests taken prior to June 1, 2015 will not be accepted.
+Tests taken prior to June 1, 2016 will not be accepted.